Priorities are key. Hence why everyone hasn’t heard from CWO in over a month.

 I’ve been working hard to finish my internship at Volunteers of America and making sure to keep up with the documents I need for graduate school.

 Then of course, I ended up graduating at UNCP last weekend!
 Last month, the original plan was for the graduation ceremony to go as planned on a different date.
-However, because some NC residents decided that partying was more important than health, the coronavirus spread increased in NC and caused North Carolina Gov. Roy Cooper to extend phase 2.
+However, because some NC residents decided that partying was more important than health, the coronavirus spread increased and caused North Carolina Gov. Roy Cooper to extend phase 2.

 I still graduated, but the ceremony was different for this class of over 900 students.
 We had a “drive-thru” ceremony where each student will be introduced while driving in a car.